jaegertracing/jaeger-operator/README.md

 ### Jaeger Operator vs. Strimzi Operator

-We maintain compatibility with a set of tested Strimzi operator versions, but some changes in Strimzi operator require us to break compatibility with older versions
+We maintain compatibility with a set of tested Strimzi operator versions, but some changes in Strimzi operator require us to break compatibility with older versions.

 The jaeger Operator *might* work on other untested versions of Strimzi Operator, but when opening new issues, please make sure to test your scenario on a supported version.